-Using a handheld mobile phone while you’re driving is against the law as it’s very distracting.
+Using a handheld mobile phone while you’re driving is against the law.
 If you need to make or answer a call, stop and park safely first.

 - Do not coast downhill or when you’re braking.
-Ease off the accelerator gently and use the engine to brake the car.
+Ease off the accelerator gently and use the engine to brake the car

-- Get rid of any extra weight such as roof racks or clutter in the boot.
+- Get rid of any extra weight such as roof racks or clutter in the boot

 - Do not race: it’s best to take time and arrive safely rather than drive too fast and take risks.